evanx/mpush-redis/related.md

 However, the idea of "immutable microservices" appeals to me.

 This effort seems to have become an exploratory re-implementation of my Redex framework.
-However it was really prompted by a production need for `mpush,` and a belief in the practicality of independently-deployable microservices.
+However it was really prompted by a production need for `mpush` (only) and a belief in the practicality of independently-deployable microservices.

 Ideally speaking:
-- Generally-useful microservices should be feature-complete.
+- Generally useful microservices should be essentially feature complete.
-- Generally-useful modules should be in their own repo.
+- Generally useful modules should be in their own repo.

-This work will surely prompt a refactoring of Redex, say for version 0.2, and some services will use Redex 0.2, as a git submodule.

 #### Mpush "suite"